The world was recently reeling from the news that Bill and Melinda Gates are divorcing after 27 years of marriage.

 - Income Tax

-In most countries, a High Net Worth Individual (HNWI) is any individual considered to have a net worth of at least a million dollars.
-According to Statista, there are 244,000 Singaporeans who are millionaires.
+In most countries, a high-net-worth individual (HNWI) is any individual considered to have a net worth of at least a million dollars.
+According to the Credit Suisse Research Institute, there are 269,925 people in Singapore who are millionaires.

-There are also statistics on Ultra-High Net Worth Individuals (UHNWI).
-According to a study done by Knight Frank, UHNWI have a net worth of at least 30 million US Dollars.
-In 2020, despite the global pandemic, there were 3732 Singaporeans who qualified to be considered UHNWIs.
+There are also statistics on ultra-high-net-worth individuals (UHNWI).
+According to the same study, UHNWIs have a net worth of at least US$50 million.
+In 2020, there were 1,361 people who qualified to be considered UHNWIs.

 In the following table, we compare 3 different banks in Singapore and their different tiers of wealth banking services.
 Tier 1 would constitute customers with access to the most privileged banking services, while Tier 3 constitutes those who have access to the most basic privileged banking services after the average Singaporean who only has a basic Savings/Current Account.